AI-Commandos/LLaMa2lang/README.md

 * `[TUNED_MODEL]` The name of the resulting tuned model.
 This will be pushed to Huggingface directly.
 Make sure you have `HF_TOKEN` set as an environment variable.
 * `[DATASET_NAME]` The name of the dataset to use for finetuning.

+6. Run inference using the newly created QLoRA model.

+`python run_inference.py [TUNED_MODEL] [INSTRUCTION_PROMPT] [INPUT]`

+Parameters:

+* `[TUNED_MODEL]` The name of the resulting tuned model that you pushed to Huggingface in the previous step.
+* `[INSTRUCTION_PROMPT]` An instruction message added to every prompt given to the chatbot to force it to answer in the target language.
+Should be something like this:
+    * EN: You are a generic chatbot that always answers in English.
+    * ES: Eres un chatbot genérico que siempre responde en español.
+    * FR: Tu es un chatbot générique qui répond toujours en français.
+    * NL: Je bent een generieke chatbot die altijd in het Nederlands antwoord geeft.
+* `[INPUT]` The actual chat input prompt.
+Script is only meant for testing purposes and currently exits directly after answering.
+Run twice to incorporate the history of the previous answer.

 # Datasets and models

 We have created and will continue to create numerous datasets and models already.